We manage over 30,000 acres of wildlife habitat in the Hells Canyon, C.J. Strike and Hagerman areas.

 - Upland bird hunting, big-game hunting and antler collecting are allowed on BLM land only.
 Trespassing is not allowed on private land surrounding the road to the BLM land.
 Reservoir access is not permitted.

-- This area is open to non-motorized access only.
+- This area is open to non-motorized traffic only.

 - Access the area by vehicle from Mann’s Creek Road and over Bear Saddle or by boat from Brownlee Reservoir.
 Use Hewitt or Holcomb parks, Moonshine Mine Boat Launch, or Swedes Landing for camping, restrooms and boat access to Brownlee Reservoir.